 Princess Anne County Training School was the first high school for African Americans in Princess Anne County, now known as Virginia Beach.
 The school was a result of the African American community in the 1930s working together to raise money to build a school so their children could receive a proper education.

 The initial money raised was used to purchase four acres of land on Witchduck Road.
-The land and $2000 were given to the school board but it made no attempt to build a school.
-So in 1934 a temporary school was established on the property of the Union Baptist Church.
-In 1938, a four-room high school was finally built.
-Between 1949 and 1962 several additions were made to the school.
+The school board received the land, and $2000, but it made no attempt to build a school.
+As a result, in 1934, a temporary school was established on the property of Union Baptist Church.
+In 1938, a four-classroom high school was finally built and, between 1949 and 1962, several additions were made to the school.

-In 1962 the Princess Anne County Training School changed its name to Union Kempsville High School.
-And in 1969 Union Kempsville High School graduated its last class due to the city-wide integration of schools.
+In 1962, the Princess Anne County Training School changed its name to Union Kempsville High School.
+After over 30 years of operation, Union Kempsville High School graduated its last class in 1969 due to the city-wide integration of schools.

-*Note: This museum is closed when Virginia Beach Public Schools are closed.
+*Note: This museum, being located within Renaissance Academy, is closed when Virginia Beach City Public Schools are closed.

 Admissions: Admission to Princess Anne County Training School/Union Kempsville High School Museum for self-guided tours is free.
 Guided tours of the museum are available for groups of 10 or more with 14 days’ advance notice.
 Call (757) 385-5100 for prices and reservations.

 5100 Cleveland Street Virginia Beach, Virginia 23462 (757) 385-5100 firstname.lastname@example.org